 Recognised as one of the oldest temples in Hyderabad, The Balkampet Yellamma temple was constructed in the 15th century, which was later renovated in the 20th.
 Goddess Yellamma is an incarnation of Kali and the idol of the deity is present 10 feet below the ground.
 One of the most important occasions at the temple is the Yellamma Kalyanotsavam which is the celestial marriage of the goddess.
 The Bonalu Jathara also takes place here which is generally scheduled in between Golconda Bonalu Jathara and Ujjaini Mahankali Bonalu Jathara.

-The first Golden temple of Telangana was established recently in 2018 and it is present in Road number 12, Banjara Hills.
+The first Golden temple of Telangana was established recently in 2018 and it is present in road number 12, Banjara Hills.
 There are two shrines in the temple - one of Lord Lakshmi Narasimha Swamy and the other of Lord Krishna and Radha together.
-The main attraction of the temple is the Narasimha Swamy’s idol which is a Swayambhu sculpture, meaning it is a naturally formed sculpture.
+The unique swayambhu sculpture of Narasimha Swamy at this temple makes it one of the best temples of Hyderabad.

 Famous since the 90s, this temple in Dilsukhnagar is a routine visit for people who worship Lord Sai Baba.
 People come here to see the Marathi Pooja and Aarti every day in the morning and evening.
 The place generally finds a lot of crowd on Thursdays, as the day is considered to be special for worshipping Sai Baba.

-Architecturally similar to the Ashtalakshmi temple in Chennai, this one in Kothapet is located between Dilsukhnagar and LB Nagar.
-Built in 1996, the temple took 5 years for construction.
+Being one of the most famous temples in Hyderbad, the architecture of this temple is similar to the Ashtalakshmi temple in Chennai, this one in Kothapet is located between Dilsukhnagar and LB Nagar.
+Built-in 1996, the temple took 5 years for construction.
 The marble-like finishing of the temple makes it look all the more beautiful at night and people believe that worshipping Goddess Lakshmi brings prosperity and happiness into their lives.
 It is one of the very few temples where all eight forms of Goddess Lakshmi are present.

 The idol of the Shakti Ganesh temple in Ramkoti is a unique representation of Lord Ganesha.
 There is a different type of Shivalinga present in the temple and there is also the idol of Goddess Parvati.
 It is believed by the people that all their prayers come true at this temple.
 The temple witnesses a huge rush of devotees during festivals corresponding to lord Shiva and Lord Ganesha.

 This temple dates back to 600 years and it is said to be one of the oldest temples in Hyderabad.
-The temple holds historical importance, especially during the post Vijayanagara period.
+The temple holds rich historical importance, especially during the post-Vijayanagara period.
 The sculptures are crafted with great skill and finesse, as most of the idols are carved against the rock on which the temple is present in Chandrayangutta.

 Erected by the Kakatiyas in the 12th century, this temple holds great historical importance, especially with the Mughal emperor Aurangzeb.
 There is a legend that when Aurangzeb had tried to bring down the temple, he heard a thunderous voice say,“Mandir todna hai toh Rajan, kar man ghat”, which translates to ‘If you want to break the temple, O King, harden your heart’.
 Hence the name ‘Kar-Man-Ghat’ and the idol of Lord Hanuman is seen meditating.
 The devotees call it Dhyana Anjaneya Swamy.